SeanHwangG/test/software/design/tinyurl/README.md

 # Requirements

 * Functional
-  * Given a URL, our service should generate a shorter and unique alias of it, called a short link
+  * Given a URL, service should generate a shorter and unique alias of it, called a short link
   * This link should be short enough to be easily copied and pasted into applications
-  * When users access a short link, our service should redirect them to the original link
+  * When users access a short link, service should redirect them to the original link
   * Users should optionally be able to pick a custom short link for their URL
   * Links will expire after a standard default timespan → specify the expiration time